-First, one can notice that according to the diagram (Figure 1) an encryption of each letter took one or two seconds.
-This leads to an idea that the encryption process takes one second for letters from the secret group (only step 1 is needed) and takes two seconds otherwise (two steps of encryption).
+First of all one can notice that according to the diagram (Figure 1) an encryption of each letter took one or two seconds.
+It leads to an idea that the encryption process takes one second for letters from secret group (only step 1 is needed) and takes two seconds otherwise (2 steps of encryption).
 Thus, one can easily find letters that belong the secret group and partially read the message: